albertzz112/cs506-final-project/README.md

 Removing Canceled Flights: All canceled flights were excluded from the dataset, as they cannot be modeled in a flight delay context.

-Date Filtering: Flights from the year 2020 were excluded to avoid model bias and ensure a relevant dataset for analysis.
+Date Filtering: Flights from the year 2023 were excluded to avoid model bias and cheating.

 Extracting Flight Month and Day: New columns were created to represent the flight month and day numerically, derived from the flight date.
 These features will facilitate seasonal and weekend analysis.